 Do the costs listed in the tables reflect one academic year or all four years of undergraduate education?

-One year -- costs reflect the amount each institution charges and the average amount of financial aid offered for one academic year.
+One year.
+Costs reflect the amount each institution charges and the average amount of financial aid offered for one academic year.

 Why didn't you include the military academies, which are not only top schools academically but also tuition-free?
 They even pay students to attend.

-Our rankings focus on traditional four-year schools with broad-based curricula.
+Our rankings focus on traditional four-year schools with broad-based curriculums.
 Schools that offer great value but focus on specific or narrow academic programs, such as the military academies, are excluded.
 Another exception is Cornell University, best known as a member of the Ivy League.
 Four of Cornell's colleges are part of the privately endowed university, which we consider a private institution.
 But three of Cornell’s undergraduate colleges are land-grant state schools.